telerik/ajax-docs/controls/combobox/troubleshooting/set-caret-position-at-the-beginning-of-the-input-in-ie.md

 By default when an item is selected, the input of the RadComboBox is focused and the caret is positoned at the end of the selected item's text.
 This could be a problem when the text of the item exceeds the width of the input, since you are seeing only the end of the text.
 There is a very easy workaround for this behavior shown below:

->note Please note that this behavior only occurs in IE, so there is no need of the workaround in the other browsers.
+>tip Please note that this behavior only occurs in IE, so there is no need of the workaround in the other browsers.
 >